owlprotocol/workspace-public/packages-public/packages/docs/docs-contracts/index.md

 - Cross Metaverse Interoperability
 - Web3 Gaming

-Our flexible Schema JSON, allows developers/creators to encode compressed binary data on-chain, that can still be understood by anyone through our SDK.
+Our flexible JSON Schema allows developers andcreators to encode compressed binary data on-chain, that can decoded by anyone anyone with our SDK.

 Add critical data such as **Date Last Transferred, Points, Level, Tier, Status, and more** in a manageable way.